tushar2804/technical-test-01/README.md

 - Describe or demonstrate any risks associated with your application/deployment.
 - Write a clear and understandable README which explains your application and its deployment steps.

 The application code should be within a Github or Gitlab repository where we can review your source code and any configuration required for your project to execute.
 Please make sure the repository is public so it's viewable.
+Below, and in this repository, contains an example solution.

-## Solution
+## Example Solution
 ### Prerequisites

 The CI/CD pipeline has been setup with my own GCP account.
 To set it up with your GCP account, you will need to run following gcloud commands: